-Where you have made a verbal agreement with the provider to reserve a place at a future date, although a contract may not have been signed, you may be asked to pay a retainer fee to secure the place.
+If you make a verbal agreement with the provider to reserve a place at a future date, you may be asked to pay a retainer fee to secure your childs place.
 In these circumstances make sure you obtain written notification from the provider that you are securing the place.

-Unless you think children are at risk of harm from the childcare provider, it is usually best if you discuss your concerns with the provider or the person in charge before you contact Ofsted.
+Unless you think children are at risk of harm from the childcare provider, it is usually best if you discuss your concerns with the person in charge.

 If you are a parent or carer and cannot sort out your concern through discussion, you can make a formal complaint in writing to the provider.
 The law says providers must have a process for handling written complaints.
 Home childcarers do not need to have this process.